yajurvendrasinh/interview-tech-prep/grace_hopper_2015/pinterest.md

 ####Objective

-Given a board id, a latitude and longitude coordinates, find the closest Place Pin on the board to the coordinates
+Given a board id, a latitude and longitude coordinates, find the closest Place Pin on the board to the coordinates.

 ####Details